The replication crisis has engulfed different branches of science, and the social sciences have been hit the hardest.

 Pre-registration means that before a researcher begins his study, he publishers -ie.: register- online what his goal is, what data he will collect and what type of analysis he will be running.

-That way, he won’t be able to “tweak” the numbers and run different analysis on the data to come up with “something more meaningful”.
+That way, he won’t be able to “tweak” the numbers and run different analyses on the data to come up with “something more meaningful”.

 - Institutionalize replications (ie.: papers’ auditing)